Aoi (song): Writing and inspiration

 "Aoi" was commissioned for NHK, when the television channel contacted Sakanaction to write a song for their 2013 soccer broadcasts, after the band had finished recording the backing track for "Music" in late 2012.
 Yamaguchi wanted to create a song that was easy to interpret, while balancing this with musical styles they personally liked, in order to pursue new listeners from the audience who would hear the song during broadcasts.
 The song began as a guitar-driven rock song reminiscent of songs from their earlier albums, which the band's guitarist Motoharu Iwadera strongly objected to, as he felt that the band had moved stylistically towards a club-focused electronic dance sound.
 As a compromise, the band produced the guitar-based rock song with their more recent musical style, feeling that they had created something entirely new by mixing the two styles.

-"Aoi" was inspired both by soccer and by "Furimuku na Kimi wa Utsukushii", a 1976 song used by Nippon Television for their annual broadcasts of the All Japan High School Soccer Tournament (pictured).
+"Aoi" was inspired both by soccer and by "Furimuku na Kimi wa Utsukushii", a 1976 song used by Nippon Television as the theme song for the All Japan High School Soccer Tournament (pictured).

 The song was seen by the band as an "outer-facing" song on the album meant for wide audiences and to draw new fans, alongside the album's singles "Boku to Hana" (2012), "Yoru no Odoriko" (2012) and "Music" (2013), as opposed to their "inner-facing" songs meant to express their personal musical tastes.
-The song was written by Yamaguchi as an homage to "Furimuku na Kimi wa Utsukushii" (1976) by the Birds, a song produced by Nippon Television for their broadcast of the All Japan High School Soccer Tournament, and used in broadcasts since the 1970s.
+The song was written by Yamaguchi as an homage to "Furimuku na Kimi wa Utsukushii" (1976) by the Birds, a song used by Nippon Television as one of their theme songs for the broadcast of the All Japan High School Soccer Tournament, used in broadcasts since the 1970s.
 He incorporated choral vocals because of the Birds' song's association with high school sports, believing that this would lift peoples spirits and give them a feeling of expectation for the soccer matches.
 The band tried to incorporate an image of soccer into the song, and the band members played the Konami video game Pro Evolution Soccer while creating the song.

 Lyrically, Yamaguchi themed the song about the present, and wrote about the word ao (青), and its associations with youth, inexperience, beauty, danger, as well as it being the color of the Japan national football team.
 He attempted to link together the experiences of both soccer players and professional musicians, both of whom he saw as having only brief careers.